 shadow the vanishing point, out on the marsh, in all directions

-Comprised of an eclectic material-based installation and durational performance; just beyond the edge of public space, upon a windswept marsh- from a temporary site-specific public monument/station/platform (constructed from reclaimed materials), a series of actions, sounds, and images, were ‘transmitted’ to the greater public.
-The project utilized processes and materials of sound, performance, storytelling, and drawing.
-Partakers are obliged to view the work from a distance, and through additional means (i.e. observational listening devices, binoculars, etc.), further provoking ideas of public engagement.
+An eclectic site-specific installation and durational performance, located just beyond the edge of communal public space; upon a windswept marsh.
+From a temporary public monument/station/platform (constructed from reclaimed materials), a series of actions, sounds, and images, are ‘transmitted’ to the greater public.
+The project utilized sound, performance, storytelling, and drawing.
+Partakers are obliged to view the work from a distance, and through additional means (listening devices, binoculars, etc.), further provoking ideas of public (dis)engagement.

 ABOUT TEENAGE SATANISTS, SPILLING BLOOD UNTIL IT RUNS BLACK...

 A meandering performative slide-lecture exploring regional supernatural folklore.
 Delving into ghost stories, heavy metal youth culture, and occult-ritual; exploring the fear and paranoia that can easily overtake a small town where everyone knows everyone else.

 I USED TO BE A PERFORMANCE ARTIST, BUT THEN JOHN RITTER DIED...